Is it the past? The Future

 - Soul Nomad uses the Tamaito calendar, with the game taking place in the year 800.

 - In both Xenogears and Xenosaga, humanity switches to the "Transcend Christ" calendar, with AD 2510 as TC 1.
+It is Gregorian apart from the new reckoning, which is the beginning of humanity's building ships to leave Earth and explore the stars.

 - EV Nova years use the suffix "NC", for "New Calendar".
 The game starts in 1177 NC; 0 NC was 2780 AD, the year FTL inventor Omata Kane died.